BelgianBiodiversityPlatform/catalogue-lepidoptera-belgium-webapp/README.md

 - On home page: what's new...
 Should it be a simple block of text :(
 - Show dynamic counters in footer
 - Ask if all taxonomic models should be "orderable" (prev/next)?
+- Ask if the species presence in a province should be markable as unknown
+- Show reconciliation (website script) so they have a better idea of how all that works.

 To ask very soon to Willy:
 ==========================